Design history · 1930s–40s American early modernism

 1937

-Exhibition of Beall's poster and editorial work at 11 West 53rd Street, New York, curated by the museum's founding director Alfred H. Barr Jr. The first one-man show given to an American graphic designer by a major art museum.
-Cited in Meggs' History of Graphic Design (Wiley, 6th ed., 2016) as the event that established graphic design as a museum-collecting discipline in America.
+An exhibition of Beall's poster and editorial work at 11 West 53rd Street, New York, curated by the museum's founding director Alfred H. Barr Jr. The first one-man show given by a major art museum to an American graphic designer.
+In the same year as the first REA series, the exhibition established graphic design as a museum-collecting discipline in America.
+Cited in Philip Meggs' History of Graphic Design (Wiley, 6th ed., 2016) as the event that changed the standing of the discipline in American cultural life.

 Scope magazine design

-Quarterly medical journal produced for the Upjohn Company of Kalamazoo, Michigan, distributed to physicians across the United States.
-Beall designed covers and editorial spreads for approximately 55 issues over 13 years (1941 to roughly 1954), bringing systematic modernist typography to American medical publishing.
+Beall designed covers and editorial spreads for Scope, a quarterly medical journal produced for the Upjohn Company of Kalamazoo, Michigan and distributed to physicians across the United States.
+He worked on the magazine from 1944 to roughly 1953 — approximately 35 issues — bringing systematic modernist typography and layered photomontage to American medical publishing.
+His characteristic technique appears on the 1948 cover shown: a globe and crab montaged over antique steel-engraved heads.
 Substantial archival holdings are held in the Lester Beall Papers at Rochester Institute of Technology's Wallace Center.

 International Paper Company identity